johnnygreeney/CardanoForTheMasses/README.md

 The book should as concise as possible.
 Earlier editions were too long.
 Many sections have been cut to make it more concise and readable.
 - Keep it short as possible, can a paragraph just be sentence?
 Do you need long sentences when a shorter simple one will do?
 Don’t say 'sesquipedalian' when you can just say 'long'.
 - 'Measure twice cut once'.
 Target of 10 chapters of roughly equal length 15-25 google doc pages.
 Does your contribution fit into structure and tone of the rest of the book?
 - Write for intended audience, ie. Someone who just heard of Cardano.
-Most reviewers/contributors are inside the Cardano bubble and often assume people know what 'byron reboot' was, or what a datum or redeemer is...
 This book should be the less technical 'story of Cardano' that preps readers for more techncial 'Masering Cardano' book coming.

 ## To do
 - Add style guide
 - May be a low stakes way of stress testing gov tools to choose a cover, etc…
 - Model for bootstrapping has always been self-sustaining with no Catalyst funding, etc. Hundreds of books have been given away already at conferences and meetups since Aug 2022.
-For now more sales equals more giveaways...
+For now, more sales equals more giveaways...
 Amzn ‘author copies’ p&p allow slightly discounted distribution to events/meetups.
 - Working on an Audio book - abridged version + quotes mp4 edited with audacity
 - Guidelines for KDP, Kindle Direct Publishing[^2] are useful rules for all publishing platforms.
 Would be nice to get it out on more platforms like book.io, etc